The stochastic encounter-mating model: Introduction

 Panmixia is one of the fundamental concepts in population genetics.
 In particular, it is one of the main assumptions underlying the Hardy-Weinberg law which states that genotype frequencies remain constant in a population to which no evolutionary force acts on, see, e.g., \cite{Ewe04} for details.
 In the literature, panmixia is also referred to as random mating.
 Gimelfarb \cite{Gim88a} points out that the latter term is rather misleading especially for a bottom-up approach (i.e., from mating preferences to mating patterns) such as in the SEM model.
 Indeed, random mating suggests that the animals do not have any preferences, i.e., there exists a constant $p\in(0,1]$ such that $p_{ij} = p$ for every $i,j\in\{1,\ldots,k\}$.
 However, as we have already said, panmixia is about the expected mating pattern and there are many mating preference matrices that give rise to it.

-In the cases of homogamy and heterogamy, the genotype frequencies might differ greatly from the ones predicted by the Hardy-Weinberg law, see Chapter 4 of \cite{Gil98} and the references therein.
+In the cases of homogamy and heterogamy, the genotype frequencies might differ greatly from the ones predicted by the Hardy-Weinberg law, see \cite[Chapter 4]{Gil98} and the references therein.
+The prevalence of these cases is studied in detail across species in \cite{JiaBolKir13}.
 Also, for the effect of homogamy and heterogamy on the genetical evolution of a finite population, see e.g., \cite{Eth08}, which is inspired by \cite{Der92}.
 In these works, the terms positive and negative assortative mating are used to mean homogamy and heterogamy, respectively.
 Again, one should keep in mind that these terms refer to the expected mating pattern and not to the mating preferences.
 Indeed, (say) type-$1$ females in a homogamous population need not necessarily prefer mating with type-$1$ males.
 See Section \ref{conicsection} for a class of examples.

 In the population dynamics literature, most models of pair formation assume that the females unilaterally accept or reject the males.
 This assumption is generally realistic (see \cite{And94} for the empirical aspects of sexual selection), and its various consequences have been studied in, e.g., \cite{Kir82}, \cite{Lan81}, and recently in \cite{Alex1}.
 Therefore, on one hand, the fact that the SEM model removes this assumption might seem unnecessary.
 On the other hand, not specifying which sex accepts or rejects the other one extends the scope of the model and makes it potentially suitable for two-sided matching problems that also have applications outside of biology.
 Such problems are typically studied using game theory, see the survey paper \cite{Ber00} and the series of papers \cite{Alp99, Alp05} regarding assortative mating.
 Moreover, in contrast to Gimelfarb's EM models, allowing both females and males to fire at prescribed rates not only makes the SEM model more versatile, but also introduces degrees of freedom in the EM law which then can be exploited to yield exact formulas under certain conditions.
 This is precisely what we will do in our analysis.